Measure And Optimize Largest Contentful Paint (LCP)

 If you speed up your website the lab data will improve immediately.
 However, it will take a while for up-to-date real-user data to be collected.

-The lab test is run using Lighthouse, so PageSpeed Insights also provides a deeper page analysis that highlights opportunities for improvement.
+The lab test is run using Google Lighthouse, so the PSI report also provides a deeper page analysis that highlights opportunities for improvement.

 How to identify the Largest Contentful Paint elementβ